About The School

 The German School of Tallahassee is accredited by the government of the Federal Republic of Germany and is authorized to administer examinations leading to one that is required for admission to German universities.

 The school is a Non-Profit Organization registered with the State of Florida.
 All its income goes to pay for school expenses.
-To cover those expenses, a tuition of $24 per Saturday morning is charged ($18 for 2nd members of the same family and for college or graduate school students who are not living at home.)
-Some scholarships and internships are available on application.
+To cover those expenses, a tuition of $12 per class hour is charged, $9 for 2nd members of the same family and for college or graduate school students; additional family members pay no tuition.
+Some scholarships and internships are available on request.

 Information and Learning Resources